b3b00/csly/README.md

     - a C# ```class``` for the parser

 Lexeme and parser production rules are defined using C# ```custom attributes``` making your code compact and readable.
- Although these features already exists with parser combinators (like [Sprache](https://github.com/sprache/Sprache) or [Eto.Parse](https://github.com/picoe/Eto.Parse)), csly can use productions rules are defined using either [BNF](https://github.com/b3b00/csly/wiki/BNF-Parser) or
+ Although these features already exist with parser combinators (like [Sprache](https://github.com/sprache/Sprache) or [Eto.Parse](https://github.com/picoe/Eto.Parse)), csly can use productions rules defined using either [BNF](https://github.com/b3b00/csly/wiki/BNF-Parser) or
  [EBNF](https://github.com/b3b00/csly/wiki/EBNF-Parser)  notation, which I think is more natural and easier to understand, assuring maintainability.